 What is HICBC?

-Child Benefit is a flat weekly amount paid to every parent regardless of income. £26.05 for the eldest child and £17.25 for each younger child in 2026/27.
-Since 2013, HMRC has clawed it back from higher-earning households via a separate income-tax charge: the High Income Child Benefit Charge.
+Child Benefit is a flat weekly amount paid to every parent regardless of income. £27.05for the eldest child and £17.90 for each younger child in 2026/27.
+Since 2013, HMRC has made some or all of it repayable from higher-earning households via a separate income-tax charge: the High Income Child Benefit Charge.

 The maths in detail